Home About & Contact

 Rock City Gardens is an enchanted, 4,100-foot walking trail filled with natural scenic treasures that takes guests through the 14-acre property.

-For the narrow rock formation passages, like “Fat Man’s Squeeze,” there are alternative options if you don’t like tight spaces or if you have a wheelchair or stroller.
+For the narrow rock formation passages, like “Fat Man’s Squeeze,” there are alternative options if you don’t like tight spaces or have a wheelchair or stroller.

-Rock City Gardens is truly one-of-a-kind and unlike anywhere else with scenic views at every angle.
+Rock City Gardens is unique and unlike anywhere else with scenic views at every angle.

 As you walk along the trail you’ll see art, interesting doors, and travel through caverns and passageways.

-And you’ll have so many reasons to take pictures with more than 400 different species of wildflowers, plants, shrubs and trees, a 140-foot waterfall, caves and incredible rock formations.
+And you’ll have so many reasons to take pictures with more than 400 species of wildflowers, plants, shrubs, and trees, a 140-foot waterfall, caves, and incredible rock formations.

-How Long Does it Take to Walk Through the Enchanted Trail?
+How Long Does it Take to Walk Through the Enchanted Trail at Rock City Gardens?

 You also have an option to walk across the rock bridge instead.
 For the best of both worlds, walk across both bridges for two different experiences.